sensebox/books-v2/en/erste-schritte/registrierung-auf-der-openSenseMap.md

 <div class="box_info">
     <i class="fa fa-info fa-fw" aria-hidden="true" style="color: #42acf3;"></i>
-  You are not sure if you have an ethernet or a wifi-bee, or you cannot see the difference between the airpressure and temperature sensor?
-In the chapter <a href = "../komponenten/README.md">Komponenten</a> you are going to find pictures and further hints for the individual components.
+  You are not sure if you have an ethernet or a wifi-bee, or you cannot see the difference between the air pressure and temperature sensor?
+In the chapter <a href = "../komponenten/README.md">Box Content</a> you are going to find pictures and further hints for the individual components.
 </div>

 Now you are almost done!
 Quickly select the sensors that you will connect to your senseBox.
 Just click and ready.
-If you want to install a finedustsensor, you also have to specify which serial port you want to connect to.
+If you want to install a fine dust sensor, you also have to specify which serial port you want to connect to.
 After that you can finish the process.

-{% collapse title="Why do I have to connect a finedustsensor to the serial-port?" %}
+{% collapse title="Why do I have to connect a fine dust sensor to the serial-port?" %}

 Here should be an explanation